githubEdit

 4. Test Your Changes

-See the Development Workflow guide for more testing details.
+See the Development Workflow guide for testing details.

 5. Push and Create Pull Request

-Then open a pull request on GitHub from your fork to the beta branch of the main repository.
+Then open a pull request on GitHub from your fork to the main branch of the main repository.

 Commit Message Guidelines

-Mermin uses Conventional Commits for all commit messages.
-This enables automatic changelog generation and semantic versioning.
+Mermin uses Conventional Commits for all commit messages, enabling automatic changelog generation and semantic versioning.

 Commit Message Format